Electronic-Mango/reddit-fastapi-api/README.md

 Since both `{load_count}` and `{sort_type}` were omitted, the default values of `50` and `hot` were used.

-## Filtering and submission types
+## Filtering and article types

-Other than all submissions, API allows for filtering submission types.
+Other than all articles, API allows for filtering article types.
 The two filters are `text` and `media`.

-For `text` all submissions where `selftext` is not empty are selected.
+For `text` all articles where `selftext` is not empty are selected.

 For `media` there are two cases, one for images and one for videos: